Why see a chiropractor after a car accident?

 Chiropractic Care to Return to a Normal Life

 Dealing with a spine injury, in addition to the stress of dealing with the legalities of a car accident, can leave life feeling anything but normal.
-The best way to get back on track is to seek high-quality care.
+The best way to get back on track is to seek high-quality chiropractic care for auto accident.

+Why see a chiropractor after a car accident?
 Spinal misalignment is one of the major underlying issues that lead to disability and injury after a car accident.
-At Symmetry Health Center in the Bay Area, we specialize in addressing this root issue.
-Our chiropractors Dr. Tina Noorishad and Dr. Cynthia Boyd are specialized in the leading science-based, results-oriented treatment approach Chiropractic BioPhysics (CBP).
+At Symmetry Health Center in Oakland and Alameda, we specialize in addressing this root issue.
+Dr. Tina Noorishad and Dr. Cynthia Boyd are chiropractic specialized in Alameda and Oakland in the leading science-based, results-oriented treatment approach Chiropractic BioPhysics (CBP).

 CBP is a gentle, safe, noninvasive approach that works to restore spinal alignment.
 In doing so, nerve flow and energy will be restored and full body function and healing will be optimized.
 This is what makes chiropractic care from one of the few CBP certified chiropractors in the country your best choice for recovering quickly and sustainably from a car accident or any other type of spine-related injury.